drakkan/sftpgo/docs/full-configuration.md

   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"
   - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
   - `static_files_path`, string.
 Path to the static files for the web interface.
-This can be an absolute path or a path relative to the config dir
+This can be an absolute path or a path relative to the config dir.
+If both `templates_path` and `static_files_path` are empty the built-in web interface will be disabled
   - `backups_path`, string.
 Path to the backup directory.
 This can be an absolute path or a path relative to the config dir.
 We don't allow backups in arbitrary paths for security reasons
   - `auth_user_file`, string.
 Path to a file used to store usernames and passwords for basic authentication.
 This can be an absolute path or a path relative to the config dir.
 We support HTTP basic authentication, and the file format must conform to the one generated using the Apache `htpasswd` tool.
 The supported password formats are bcrypt (`$2y$` prefix) and md5 crypt (`$apr1$` prefix).
 If empty, HTTP authentication is disabled.
   - `certificate_file`, string.
 Certificate for HTTPS.
 This can be an absolute path or a path relative to the config dir.